 10. Help the Family Decide What to Wear

 The job of a family photographer is multi-faceted; sometimes you act as a clown for the kids, sometimes you’re a venue organiser, and sometimes you’re a wardrobe consultant.
+Overall, your job is capturing better family photos of wonderful memories.
 You’ll find families often ask what they should wear.
 There is of course no right answer, but generally it’s a good rule to wear clothes they feel good in.

 To be more specific, tell your family to dress in colours that complement one another and suit the environment you’re shooting in.
 Avoid super bright, distracting, or fluorescent clothing that clashes with everyone else’s outfits and the background.
 Where possible, have the family wear a similar style of clothing, for example, everyone dressed casually, (as opposed to everyone dressed in matching outfits – although if that’s what they really want, then that’s okay too.)